nesaro/pydsl/README.md

    * ast(astdefinition, input): creates an abstract syntax tree according to astdefinition
    * sdt( sdt, ast): Performs an AST translation using a Syntax Directed Translator

 pydsl also offers library related functions:
- * search(query): search for an element within a memory
+ * manager s query: search for an element within a memory
- * info(identifier): returns information about the element
+ * manager i identifier: returns information about the element
  * translations(identifier): returns a list of available translators for identifier

 INSTALLATION